Effective as of October 19, 2018

 (c) Phillips reserves the right to restart the bidding on any particular lot if Phillips considers it is appropriate and reasonable to do so.

-(d) This online-only sale will be conducted in US Dollars (USD) and all payments are due in USD.
-For the benefit of international clients, pre-sale estimates in the Online Catalogue may be shown in Pound Sterling and/or Euros and, if so, will reflect approximate exchange rates.
-Accordingly, estimates in Pound Sterling or Euros should be treated only as a guide.
+(d) This online-only sale will be conducted and invoiced in US Dollars (USD) and all payments are due in USD.
+For the benefit of international clients, pre-sale estimates in the Online Catalogue may be shown in other major traded currencies and, if so, will reflect approximate exchange rates.
+Any currency conversions displayed should be treated only as a guide.
+Phillips cannot be bound by any rate of exchange shown by the currency calculator and is not responsible for any error, omission or failure in providing these services.

 (e) If a lot is not sold during the online-only sale, then the lot will be deemed to have been "passed," "withdrawn," "returned to owner" or "bought-in."